PrestaShop/prestashop.github.io/news/_posts/2020-05-11-cms-security-summit.md

 We paid the price at the beginning of the year, during weeks we sent and re sent emails to [cve.mitre.org](https://cve.mitre.org/) hoping they will update the [CVE-2017-9841](https://cve.mitre.org/cgi-bin/cvename.cgi?name=CVE-2017-9841) about the PHPUnit issue in order to add the CGI/FastCGI context.
 We are still waiting...

-PSR-9 and PSR-10 are awlays on the side, this is the reason why the open source project decided to use and follow [GitHub Advisories](https://help.github.com/en/github/managing-security-vulnerabilities/about-github-security-advisories), and after weeks of usage, people look happy to see we are more transparent about security issues.
+PSR-9 and PSR-10 are always on the side, this is the reason why the open source project decided to use and follow [GitHub Advisories](https://help.github.com/en/github/managing-security-vulnerabilities/about-github-security-advisories), and after weeks of usage, people look happy to see we are more transparent about security issues.

 But keep in mind we will never disclose how to reproduce security issues, you will never find any scripts in advisories or in CVE declared by PrestaShop, for your own goods.